 Flu symptoms and treatment

-Find out what the symptoms of flu are, when to get medical help for flu and how flu is treated.
+Find out about the symptoms of flu, when to get medical help and how to treat flu.

 What are the symptoms of flu?